 A key part of an effective mediator’s role is to help parties see the strengths, weaknesses, and risks of their case.
-An effective mediator can also offer their own perspectives on the strength of the parties’ position on issues such as liability and damages.
+A well-informed mediator can also offer their own perspectives on the parties’ position on issues such as liability and damages.

 To make an impact and bring value, a mediator needs to understand the parties interests and legal positions.
 A strong background in the law, including practical experience and observations relating to similar cases can be very advantageous to the parties at mediation.

 A mediator also needs to be knowledgeable about legal issues and trial/hearing dynamics.
 By truly understanding what can and does happen at a trial and/or arbitration, a mediator can make a significant impact, especially if the parties reach an impasse during mediation.
-By offering an informed viewpoint, a mediator can help the parties truly evaluate the strengths, weaknesses, and risks of their cases and the other side’s.
+A mediator with an informed viewpoint can provide a valuable analysis of the costs, benefits and risks of proceeding to trial and/or arbitration.

 Often during a mediation, counsel will state that certain testimony, evidence or reports will be the key to a successful outcome at a trial/hearing.
-A mediator who has extensive experience arbitrating cases – evaluating witnesses credibility and documentary evidence – can provide their take on how persuasive a witness’s testimony, pieces of evidence and various reports may or may not be, which can prove valuable to the process.
+A mediator who has extensive experience arbitrating cases – evaluating witnesses credibility and documentary evidence – can provide their take on the persuasive a witness’s testimony, pieces of evidence and various reports.

 Sometimes, a lawyer and their client may not be seeing eye to eye on the case; in this situation, a knowledgeable and experienced mediator can really make a difference in helping to build the consensus necessary to move a matter forward.

-When a mediator provides their perspective on certain assumptions being made, or poses thoughtful questions, they can help parties see the important issues in a different light.
-This approach can provide valuable insight and help the parties better assess the risks of proceeding to trial, and often make a settlement, or progress towards a settlement, more likely at mediation.
+By posing thoughtful questions and probing assumptions, a mediator can help parties see the important issues in a different light.
+This approach can provide valuable insight and assist the parties as they assess the risks of proceeding to trial.
+It can also often make a settlement, or progress towards a settlement, more likely at mediation.